 The Austrian pine (Pinus nigra) could be the perfect conifer for your city landscape.
-It is hardy to USDA Hardiness Zone 4 and is able to withstand many of the challenging environmental conditions, like pollution and salinity in the air, of the urban environment.
+It grows best in USDA Zones 4 through 7 and is able to withstand many of the challenging environmental conditions—like pollution and salinity in the air—of the urban environment.

 The species name for this pine tree is Pinus nigra.
 It is considered to be in the Pinaceae family.
 Pinus is the Latin name for pine; nigra derives from the Latin word niger, meaning black or dark.
 The standard common names for Pinus nigra are Austrian pine and European black pine.
 However, it also may be called Australian pine, Crimean pine, Corsican pine, or Pyrenees pine.